Gerrit15/meshes.rs/README.md

 - [ ] generate all primitaves with object struct (currently only rect and tetrahedron)
 - [ ] impl addition, subtraction, etc for object
 - [ ] impl distance traveled in ray stuff, then have it display
+- [ ] make way to convert point cloud to convex hull
+- [ ] make a way to import .obj files
+- [ ] at some point should be able to export

 ## current issues
 right now, we're having a lot of issues making the ray marching work.